-We will communicate our progress toward this action plan in future corporate responsibility reports.
+We will communicate our progress toward this action plan in future global impact reports.

 This policy applies to all products that contain palm oil that our company sells, in all countries where we operate.

-We invite you to learn more about our supply chain in our corporate responsibility report.
+We invite you to learn more about our supply chain in our global impact report.

 South American Beef Sourcing

 Hormel Foods is committed to supporting a sustainable supply chain.
-We require suppliers to comply with all applicable laws and regulations, and our Supplier Responsibility Principles.
-These principles outline our expectations for food quality, product integrity, human rights and labor standards, environmental practices, business ethics, animal care and continuous improvement.
+We require suppliers to comply with all applicable laws and regulations, and our Supplier Code of Conduct.
+These requirements outline our expectations for food quality, product integrity, human rights and labor standards, environmental practices, business ethics, animal care and continuous improvement.